 Simplify your fashion

 Experts blame the fast fashion industry for contributing significantly to pollution on Earth.
-Our clothes are manufactured by employing processes that are dangerous to the environment.
-So, we advise buying necessary clothes and avoiding overspending on useless things.
+Our clothes are manufactured by employing processes.
+Processes that are especially dangerous to the environment.
+So, I advise buying necessary clothes.
+Also avoid overspending on useless things.
 You should also purchase second-hand garments or purchase them from green companies.
 Make sure you only support eco-conscious brands.
 That’s how your fashion choices can help save this planet.

 Beware the plastic

 It was reported that the government of New Zealand would ban single-use plastics by 2025.
-So, you must eliminate your reliance upon hard-to-recycle plastic products.
-Experts claim that every plastic object in existence will remain on Earth for “eternity” (plastic bottles take 450 years to decompose, for instance).
+So, you must eliminate your reliance All upon hard-to-recycle plastic products.
+Experts claim that every plastic object in existence will remain on Earth for “eternity”.
+For I mean plastic bottles take 450 years to decompose.
 So, avoid using plastic bags, straws, or bottles to reduce your ecological footprint.
 Instead, replace them with reusable bags and straws.

 Eat less meat

 The farming industry contributes significantly to worldwide GHG emissions.
-Cattle produce massive amounts of methane through manure, which has higher heat-trapping capabilities than CO2.
+In addition, cattle produce massive amounts of methane through manure.
+Manure also has higher heat-trapping capabilities than CO2.
 We have observed how industry farmers caused 80% of tropical deforestation in Canada.
-So, it’s more eco-friendly to switch to a vegetarian lifestyle by eating fewer meat-based products.
+So, it’s more eco-friendly to switch to a vegetarian lifestyle.
+I mean by eating fewer meat-based products.
 Add more fruits and vegetables to your daily meal intake.

 Use less water

 Water’s precious, and you shouldn’t waste it.
 Remember that it’s a limited resource.
-Despite 70% of our planet being covered with water, freshwater constitutes 3%, just one-third of which we access (the other two-thirds are trapped in glaciers).
-Water’s essential for the environment, so you must preserve it to improve its quality.
-This practice reduces your ecological footprint by saving some H2O for your descendants.
-So, use water-saving techniques in your house and don’t waste it for fun.
+Despite 70% of our planet being covered with water, freshwater constitutes 3%.
+Yes folks, I mean just one-third of which we access (the other two-thirds are trapped in glaciers).
+So water is essential for the environment.
+Therefore we must preserve it.
+All in an effort to improve its quality.
+This practice reduces my ecological footprint.
+I mean by saving some H2O for your descendants.
+So, use water-saving techniques in your house.
+Most importantly don’t waste it for fun.

 Ditch your vehicles

 How much pollution does your car cause?
 Reports show that an average vehicle produces 4.6 metric tons of carbon dioxide every year.
 The transport industry also serves as the largest supplier of carbon emissions globally.
 Hence, we suggest ditching your car temporarily.
-If your office’s nearby, prefer walking or cycling to work over driving.
+Also, you can go electric too.
+So if your office’s nearby, prefer walking or cycling to work over driving.
 Choose to travel by public transport if it’s easy.
 Work from home or purchase an electric vehicle.
 That’s how you can stop contributing to burning fossil fuels for powering vehicles.

 Reduce your waste

 Experts have estimated that 75% of the waste people produce is recyclable.
 However, we don’t even recycle 30% of these waste materials.
-You can now reduce this wastage by going paperless.
-Also, we suggest not wasting food and water.
-Reports specify that we discard 157,000+ tons of food in New Zealand each year.
+You can now reduce this wastage.
+All by going paperless.
+Also, we suggest saving food and water too.
+For all of it can be reduced or reused before being wasted.
+Reports specify that 157,000+ tons of food are discarded.
+For I mean in New Zealand each year.
 So, wasting fewer objects can help you decrease your harmful impact on society.
 Remember that wasting food means wasting the resources used to make it.

 Buy local stuff

 Statistics indicate 80% of New Zealand’s electricity generation has become renewable and the primary source of this energy’s hydropower.
-Despite the government’s efforts, global warming remains a threat to the country’s atmosphere.
+Despite the government’s efforts, global warming and our environmental footprint remain a threat to the country’s atmosphere.
 Studies show 80% of our citizens are “personally worried” about their ecological footprint.
 So, how can one person contribute to saving Earth?
 We suggest cutting back on the usage of single-use plastic products.
 Also, switch to eco-friendly renewable energy sources that cause no pollution.
 Adopt a vegetarian lifestyle.
 Reduce your waste and remember to recycle responsibly.